 As evident from the chart, implied yields have risen since 31 March 2013.
-For those who measure their benefit obligations on a quarterly basis, there has been a noticeable rise since June 30 too.
+(For those who measure their benefit obligations on a quarterly basis, the directional change since 30 September 2013 has varied by term.)

 The impact of this rise will depend on the weighted average expected future working lifetime (WAEFWL) of your employees.
-(The WAEFWL represents the expected term of employment of the participants of your benefit plan, taking into account the assumptions made for attrition, retirement, disability and mortality).
+(The WAEFWL represents the expected term of employment of the participants of your benefit plan, taking into account the assumptions made for resignation, retirement, disability and mortality).
 It will also depend on the rounding methodology you employ in setting the discount rate.
 But generally speaking, a higher yield will lead to a lower disclosed liability.
 For instance, if your practice is to take a discount rate rounded to the nearest 0.1%:

-- For a WAEFWL of five years, the implied discount rate has risen approximately 1.0% since 31 March 2013, and in isolation this may suggest a fall in defined benefit obligation of approximately 5%. - For a WAEFWL of 10 years, the implied discount rate has risen approximately 0.9% since 31 March 2013, and in isolation this may suggest a fall in defined benefit obligation of approximately 8%. - For a WAEFWL of 15 years, the implied discount rate has risen approximately 1.0% since 31 March 2013, and in isolation this may suggest a fall in defined benefit obligation of approximately 13%.
+- For a WAEFWL of five years, the implied discount rate has risen approximately 1.0% since 31 March 2013, and in isolation this may suggest a fall in defined benefit obligation of approximately 5%. - For a WAEFWL of 10 years, the implied discount rate has also risen approximately 1.0% since 31 March 2013, and in isolation this may suggest a fall in defined benefit obligation of approximately 9%. - For a WAEFWL of 15 years, the implied discount rate has risen approximately 1.1% since 31 March 2013, and in isolation this may suggest a fall in defined benefit obligation of approximately 14%.